Chairperson: Rebecca L. Sanders, Ph.D.

 Accelerated Bachelor’s–Master’s Degree Program

-Minimal criteria for application to the ADP include a GPA of at least 3.000 in the following: two semesters of courses in programming; two semesters of courses on data structures and algorithms; and three courses in calculus and discrete mathematics.
+Minimal criteria for application to the ADP include a GPA of at least 3.000 in the following: two terms of courses in programming; two terms of courses on data structures and algorithms; and three courses in calculus and discrete mathematics.

 Upon completion of the undergraduate degree, the ADP student must satisfy all of the requirements for the master of science degree in computing (Plan B) and complete additional required graduate courses.
 The summer term may be taken immediately after the senior year or the following summer.